FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 Timer: type queue; elapsed 73.326; 1 items; 0.014 items/sec.
 ```

-## Class FsaNotifyStorage

-This class takes care of following:
-* storing/distributing alert items to users based on their preferences
-* retrieving messages for chunk of users with particular sending method
-* theming/assembling messages according to sending method
-* clearing user cache

-Chunking is used to prevent Drupal cache saturation subsequent OOM event.

-Everything here revolves around field `user.field_notification_cache`.

 ## If you need to change how a notification looks

 * Check the template in Notify API in web